Arrowroot: Starch extraction process

-Cooking
+Culinary

-Arrowroot was very popular in the Victorian era, and Napoleon supposedly said the reason for the British love of arrowroot was to support the commerce of their colonies.
-It can be consumed in the form of biscuits, puddings, jellies, cakes, hot sauces, and also with beef tea, milk or veal broth.
+Arrowroot can be consumed in the form of biscuits, puddings, jellies, cakes, hot sauces, and also with beef tea, milk or veal broth.
 Kudzu arrowroot (Pueraria lobata) is used in noodles in Korean and Vietnamese cuisine.
 In the Victorian era it was used, boiled with a little flavouring added, as an easily digestible food for children and people with dietary restrictions.
 In Burma, arrowroot tubers, which are called artarlut, are boiled or steamed and eaten with salt and oil.

 Arrowroot makes clear, shimmering fruit gels and prevents ice crystals from forming in homemade ice cream.
 It can also be used as a thickener for acidic foods, such as East Asian sweet and sour sauce.
 It is used in cooking to produce a clear, thickened sauce, such as a fruit sauce.
-It will not make the sauce go cloudy, like cornstarch, flour, or other starchy thickening agents would.
+It will not make the sauce go cloudy, like cornstarch, flour, or other starchy thickening agents would do.

 The lack of gluten in arrowroot flour makes it useful as a replacement for wheat flour for those with a gluten intolerance.
 It is, however, relatively high in carbohydrates and low in protein (approximately 7.7%) and does not provide a complete substitute for wheat flour in bread-making.
+In Filipino cuisine, Arrowroot flour is used to make uraro or arrowroot cookies.

 Arrowroot thickens at a lower temperature than flour or cornstarch, is not weakened by acidic ingredients, has a more neutral taste, and is not affected by freezing.
 It does not mix well with dairy, forming a slimy mixture.
 It is recommended that arrowroot be mixed with a cool liquid before adding to a hot fluid.
 The mixture should be heated only until the mixture thickens and removed immediately to prevent the mixture from thinning.
 Overheating tends to break down arrowroot's thickening property.
 Two teaspoons of arrowroot can be substituted for one tablespoon of cornstarch, or one teaspoon of arrowroot for one tablespoon of wheat flour.